 Our GCB Rocks concert was a huge success!
 We played some fantastic music with our guests Fahrenheit, and host Chris Batstone kept us entertained between songs with some great stories and anecdotes.
 We raised a record amount of money (compared to previous Downtown Pops concerts) for our partner charity, the Association for New Canadians.
 The link below should bring you to the live stream version of the concert.
 We will replace this as soon as possible with a version with higher quality audio, and this site will be updated to reflect the new link.

-The first will be Paul McCartney & Wings' classic hit Live and Let Die from the James Bond movie of the same name.
-The original orchestration by George Martin is central to the song's long-standing success and has been carefully rewritten for the concert band format.
+The first was Paul McCartney & Wings' classic hit Live and Let Die from the James Bond movie of the same name.
+The original orchestration by George Martin is central to the song's long-standing success and was carefully rewritten for the concert band format.
 The song reached #2 on the US Billboard Hot 100 chart in 1973 and was the first Bond theme song nominated for an Academy Award.
-From the powerful trombone notes to the soaring piccolo lines, this piece will be an exciting opener to our collaboration.
+From the powerful trombone notes to the soaring piccolo lines, this piece was an exciting opener to our collaboration.

-Next up will be Toto's hit Africa, which hit #1 on the Billboard Hot 100 chart in 1983.
-From the opening percussion to the brassy chords and woodwinds, this song is a perfect fit for a our collaboration.
+Next up was Toto's hit Africa, which hit #1 on the Billboard Hot 100 chart in 1983.
+From the opening percussion to the brassy chords and woodwinds, this song was a perfect fit for a our collaboration.
 With over 850 million YouTube video views and over a billion streams on Spotify, it remains a hugely popular song with millions of people.